timotheeandres/eeproperty_hacs/README.md

 This integration is a template.
 You need to:

-1. Update API endpoints to match actual eeProperty API
+1. Update API endpoints to match actual eeproperty API
 2. Adjust data models based on actual API responses
 3. Add additional entity types (switches, buttons) as needed
 4. Update authentication flow if different